gslab-econ/template/README.md

 Yup, we have custom builders for Python and R, and you can use them with the same syntax as the Stata builder.
 If you're using R, make sure it's been added to your PATH and that you have a YAML-parsing package, such as [yaml](https://cran.r-project.org/web/packages/yaml/yaml.pdf).

-##### Can I write my paper in LaTeX?
+##### Can I write my paper in LaTeX instead of LyX?

-We don't have a custom builder for latex.
+We don't have a custom builder for LaTeX.
 You can still write in it, but you will have to use [SCons's native builder](http://www.scons.org/doc/0.96.91/HTML/scons-user/a5334.html).

 ##### Can I release to GitHub?